BrMacCath/LearnProgramming/Programming_Notes/Rust/Crate/read_line(Rust).md

 ---
 fileClass: Rust
 Links:
-Purpose: Stylistic
+Purpose: Crate
 ---
 # Purpose
-This is where we use _  between words and all the words are lower case.
-It is used in Rust to denote functions.
+This is found in std::io and is used to add string to the end of another string.

 # Links